helium/HIP/0014-poc-ripple-method.md

 ## Bounties

 #### Island Bounties

 With the rewards structured to payout to the `Island` you're able to provide the ability for external sources to added additional funds to that `Island` to incentives it's growth.

 # Drawbacks
-[drawbacks]: #drawbacks

 - It will require a lot of time coding the new model
 - This could create *new* ways to game the system
 - Current dense islands will not be rewarded as much

 # Rationale and Alternatives
-[alternatives]: #rationale-and-alternatives

 This is a drastic change to the current Proof-of-Coverage model.
 It will require extensive review and testing.

 HIP15 combined with HIP17 are alternatives to this proposal keeping to a lot of the same mechinisms that are in place.

 # Unresolved Questions
-[unresolved]: #unresolved-questions

 - Currently None

 # Deployment Impact
-[deployment-impact]: #deployment-impact

 This will impact everyone and turn all current documentations on end.

 # Success Metrics
-[success-metrics]: #success-metrics

 What metrics can be used to measure the success of this design?